-- I In the Geometry toolbar, click Insert Sequence. - 2 Browse to the model's Application Libraries folder and double-click the file geothermal doublet geom sequence.mph. - 3 In the Geometry toolbar, click Build All. - 4 Click the Go to Default View button in the Graphics toolbar.
+- I In the Geometry toolbar, click Insert Sequence and choose Insert Sequence. - 2 Browse to the model's Application Libraries folder and double-click the file geothermal_doublet_geom_sequence.mph. - 3 In the Geometry toolbar, click 🟢 Build All.

 The geometry parameters that are used were added to the Parameters list automatically.
 Add a few more parameters that are used to set up the physics interfaces.